 Has been open intermittently at other times, so good idea to check if it's open.

-What's great is that they cover other areas of the town, history & surrounding local areas, that the other tours don't.
+What's great is that they cover other areas of the town, history & surrounding local areas, that none of the other tours cover.

 A super pick for those of you who are returning for a repeat visit.